LeonardNaulleau/Spotify-top-100/README.md

 # Spotify-top-100
-Analysis of Spotify top 100 songs yearly
+Analysis of Spotify top 100